Research

 Between Arab and White: Syrians and the Naturalization Law * (JMP)

 The categorization of individuals into in-groups and out-groups, displays of in-group favoritism, and out-group prejudice, are all features humans engage in and display (Allport et al., 1954).
 The classification of individuals into different groups is context dependent, influenced by factors such as immigration waves, group salience, and perceived distance (Fouka and Tabellini, 2022).
 This project builds on social identity theory (Turner,1987; Turner et al., 1994) and identity formation (Bisin et al., 2016).
-More specifically, I ask: What happens when social ground boundaries change?
+More specifically, I ask: What happens when social group boundaries change?
 Particularly, if a previously considered out-group is now part of the in-group.
 For example, when a group is considered “legally white” and thus eligible for naturalization for US citizenship (pre-1952).
 How do the newcomer in-group identity and assimilation efforts change in response to this?
 Do they choose to culturally conform or culturally distinguish themselves from the incumbent in-group now that the cost of assimilation is lower?
 How does the incumbent in-group respond to this?
 How are other existing out-groups perceived by the newcomer and incumbent in-group?
 This case was demonstrated by the Arabs who successfully “claimed their whiteness” in 1915, and consequently, were eligible for naturalization, due to the racial prerequisites in naturalization laws since 1790 and up until 1952.
 The above questions can be answered not only due to the specific legal context but also due to the extremely unique data I have collected on the Arab diaspora, especially their Arab-American newspapers circulated in the US.

 More updates coming soon!